Workforce Development | Clover Park Technical College

 • Employed at a childcare facility, family home care or Head Start/ECEAP program that is actively participating in the Department of Children, Youth, and Families' Early Achievers (QRIS) program.
 The student must work a minimum of 10 hours a week or 40 hours per month at an eligible childcare facility.
 The student must also have worked for an employer for a minimum of three (3) months.

-The Department of Children, Youth, and Families will provide the colleges with access to information regarding eligible employers.
+• The Department of Children, Youth, and Families will provide the colleges with access to information regarding eligible employers.
 The student must provide work history documentation to the college and update the college with any changes to their employment or their employer's information.

-3. Enroll in an Early Achievers Grant-eligible education program.
+• Enroll in an Early Achievers Grant-eligible education program.

-The WFD Counselor can help you make informed decisions and can connect you to resources and opportunities across campus.
+Every student need support and guidance in making the best academic and personal choices while completing their education.
+The WFD Counselor may help you make informed decisions and can connect you to resources and opportunities across campus.

 Workforce Advising and Counseling helps with: